uqrs/abulia/README.md

 ## Usage
 ### Regular Invocation
-The simplst way to invoke abulia is:
+The simplest way to invoke abulia is:
 ```bash
 ./abulia 192.0.2.0 8888
 ```